SmirnoffYM/AI-simulator/docs/BinaryNetworkProtocol.markdown

 * seconds, *4 octets*, signed integer

-seconds are 1/60 of minute, and minute is in turn 1/60 of degree.
-That field specify number of seconds agent should turn clockwise.
-To turn counterclockwise, one should specify negative number of seconds.
+second is 1/60 of minute, and minute is, in turn, 1/60 of degree.
+That field specify new orientation of the agent.
+It is an absolute value counted from the north direction, which is at the top of the map.

 ## `change size` message